-$(Answer : d = 5.5 \times 10^{-4}m)$
+(Answer: $d = 5.5 \times 10^{-4} m$)

-- State any four Conditions for Obtaining well defined and Steady Interference Pattern. - 4) Draw a neat labelled ray diagram of Fresnel Biprism experiment showing the region of interference. - 5) What is Optical Path length?
-How is it different from actual Path length? - 6) What is difference between Fresnel and Fraunhofer diffraction? - 7) Compare Young's Double Slit Interference Pattern and Single Slit Diffraction Pattern. - 8) White light consists of wavelengths from 400 nm to 700 nm.
-What will be the wavelength range seen , When white light is passed through glass of refractive index 1.55 ?
-(Ans: (258.1 to 451 nm))
+- 3) State any four Conditions for Obtaining well defined and Steady Interference Pattern. - 4) Draw a neat, labelled ray diagram of Fresnel Biprism experiment showing the region of interference. - 5) What is Optical Path length?
+How is it different from actual Path length? - 6) What is difference between Fresnel and Fraunhofer diffraction? - 7) Compare Young's Double Slit Interference Pattern and Single Slit Diffraction Pattern. - 8) Define unpolarised light. - 9) Define plane of polarisation. - 10) Define plane of vibration. - 11) State any two postulates of newtons corpuscular theory. - 12) White light consists of wavelengths from 400 nm to 700 nm.
+What will be the wavelength range seen, When white light is passed through glass of refractive index 1.55?
+(Ans: (258.1 to 451 nm)

-9) The Optical Path of a ray of light of a given wavelength travelling a distance of 3 cm in flint glass having refractive index 1.6 is same as that on travelling a distance x cm through a medium having refractive index 1.25.
+13) The Optical Path of a ray of light of a given wavelength travelling a distance of 3 cm in flint glass having refractive index 1.6 is same as that on travelling a distance x cm through a medium having refractive index 1.25.
 Determine the value of x.
-(Ans: 3.84 cm )
+(Ans: 3.84 cm)

-- 1) Explain reflection of light at a plane surface with the help of a neat ray diagram. - Describe Young's double slit experiment with a neat diagram showing points of maximum and minimum intensity. - 3) Explain experimental setup for Fraunhofer diffraction with neat diagram. - 4) The distance between two bright fringes in a biprism experiment using light of wavelength 6000 A.U.
+- 1) Explain reflection of light at a plane surface with the help of a neat ray diagram. - 2) Describe Young's double slit experiment with a neat diagram showing points of maximum and minimum intensity. - 3) Explain experimental setup for Fraunhofer diffraction with neat diagram. - 4) The distance between two bright fringes in a biprism experiment using light of wavelength 6000 A.U.
 0.32 mm.
 By how much will the distance change, if light of wavelength 4800 A.U. is used?

-(Ans: Change in distance x = 0.06 mm)

-5) A parallel beam of green light of wavelength 546 nm passes through a slit of width 0.4mm.
+(Ans: Change in distance x = 0.06 mm) - 5) A parallel beam of green light of wavelength 546 nm passes through a slit of width 0.4mm.
 The intensity pattern of the transmitted light is seen on a screen which is 40 cm away.
 What is the distance between the two first order minima?

-(Ans: We = 1mm)

-6) In Fraunhofer diffraction by a narrow slit, a screen is placed at a distance of 2 m from the lens to obtain the diffraction pattern.
+(Ans: We = 1mm) - 6) In Fraunhofer diffraction by a narrow slit, a screen is placed at a distance of 2 m from the lens to obtain the diffraction pattern.
 If the slit width is 0.2mm and the first minimum is 5mm on either side of central maximum.
-Find the wavelength of light.
+Find the wavelength of light (Ans.: 5000 A.U.)

-( Ans: 5000 A.U.)

-Describe geometry of the Young's double slit experiment with the help of ray diagram.
+- 1) Describe geometry of the Young's double slit experiment with the help of ray diagram.
 What is fringe width?
 Obtain an expression of it.
-Write the conditions for constructive as well as destructive interference.

-- 2) Explain Fraunhofer diffraction at a single slit with neat ray diagram.
+Write the conditions for constructive as well as destructive interference. - 2) Explain Fraunhofer diffraction at a single slit with neat ray diagram.
 Obtain expression for width of the central bright fringe. - 3) What is interference?
 Explain constructive and destructive interference with the help of diagram.
 What are coherent sources of light?